aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 The Sudanese Republic and Senegal became independent of France in 1960 as the Mali Federation.
 When Senegal withdrew after only a few months, what formerly made up the Sudanese Republic was renamed Mali.
-Rule by dictatorship was brought to a close in 1991 with a transitional government and in 1992 when Mali's first democratic presidential election was held.
-After his reelection in 1997, President Alpha KONARE continued to push through political and economic reforms and to fight corruption.
-In keeping with Mali's two-term constitutional limit, he stepped down in 2002 and was succeeded by Amadou TOURE.
+Rule by dictatorship was brought to a close in 1991 by a coup that ushered in democratic government.
+President Alpha KONARE won Mali's first democratic presidential election in 1992 and was reelected in 1997.
+In keeping with Mali's two-term constitutional limit, KONARE stepped down in 2002 and was succeeded by Amadou TOURE.

 People Mali